When you make a purchase through my links, I may earn a small commission at no extra cost to you. You can learn more on my Disclosure page.

 In any case, as a novice, you’ll probably want the best affordable telescope to learn the technicalities of night sky watching before moving on to something more sophisticated.

-Here are four to consider in this price range…
+Here are four examples in this price range…

 #1.
 Orion StarBlast Astro reflector telescopes